Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.17.
 Vatican State (Holy See)

-The modern status of the Holy See is governed by the Lateran Convention of 1929facsimile copy.
+The modern status of the Holy See is governed by the Lateran Convention of 1929facsimile copydiscussion (Dalhousie Review, 1929) (Dalhousie.
 Ecclesiastical law is well documented in various editions of the Codex Canonici.
 Notices of importance from a Canon Law perspective are published in the Acta Apostolicae Sedis which can be consulted in major theological institutions, such as Heythrop College (London), and in more than 200 other libraries for which holdings are recorded in OCLC.

 For recent amendments, see the Vatican website (Nuova legge fondamentale) (2000).
-And for a commentary, see Francesco Clementi, “La nuova ‘Costituzione’ dello Stato della Città del Vaticano” — Archived copy.
+For a commentary, see Francesco Clementi, “La nuova ‘Costituzione’ dello Stato della Città del Vaticano“—Archived copy.

 For international affairs, see the Secretariat of State site and the UN Treaty collection database.